DI209-15 Systemic Design

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

 Week 1 - Introduction to systems and complexity and brief setting.
-Weeks 2-3 - Guest lectures on systems thinking and complexity science.
-Weeks 4 -7 - Workshops on systems research (qualitative).
-Week 8 - Introduction to systems mapping.
+Weeks 2-3 - Working through systems thinking, mapping and complexity science.
+Weeks 4 -8 - Workshops on systems research and practice.
 Week 9 - Pre-submission Symposium 10/ Live presentation, showcase and hand in.

 Learning outcomes